WaylonWalker/waylonwalkerv2/src/pages/notes/codeit-bro-interview.md

 > Which tools you use for Data Science and which one do you recommend for beginners?

 > Is data science a stressful job?

+It definitely can be if you let it.

 > What type of problems you faced every day as a data scientist?